Learning to utilize image second-order derivative information for crisp edge detection: Related work

 Edge detection research spans over four decades, yielding extensive literature.
 In this section, we review some representative works which are split into two groups: traditional and deep learning-based methods.

 \textbf{Traditional methods:} Early edge detection methods typically calculate image derivatives to produce edge maps.
-The Roberts operator \cite{roberts1963machine} was a simple first-order derivative operator that detected edges by computing differences between diagonally adjacent pixels.
 The Sobel operator \cite{sobel1970camera} was another first-order edge detector that used two $3\times3$ kernels to calculate image gradients in horizontal and vertical directions.
 The Canny detector \cite{canny1986computational} was a robust algorithm that detected edges by reducing noise, calculating gradients, and applying non-maximum suppression and hysteresis thresholding.
 The Laplacian detector \cite{jain1995machine} located edge pixels by computing the second-order derivative of the image intensity, highlighting regions of rapid intensity change.
 Over time, some researchers improved edge detection by integrating texture, gradient, and other low-level features.
-Methods like Pb \cite{martin2004learning}, gPb \cite{arbelaez2011contour}, and SE \cite{dollar2014fast} used a classifier to generate object-level boundaries by utilizing these features.
+Methods like gPb \cite{arbelaez2011contour} and SE \cite{dollar2014fast} used a classifier to generate object-level boundaries by utilizing these features.
 Despite their enhanced performance over derivative-based methods, they still relied on human-designed features and lacked semantic information, limiting further improvement.